yuanchenyang/pdf.js/README.md

 [pdf.js](https://github.com/mozilla/pdf.js) implements this functionality:

 - Click on any internal link to open a popup window jumping to linked text
-- Resize and drag popup window around by its corners
+- Drag popup window around or resize by dragging on top/bottom-left corners
 - Ctrl/Command-click on a link to jump to it in main window
+- History of previously clicked links stored in sidebar for quick referencing

 ![screenshot](docs/screenshot.png)